material-motion/material-motion/specifications/directors.md

 Directors have little — if any — imperative code.
 Directors prefer to describe motion in terms of declarative Plans.

-A Director uses with Plans and Transactions.
 Directors do not have direct access to a Runtime.

-> Hiding the Runtime from a Director has the following benefits:
->
-> - There is a primary Runtime.
-> - Big Transactions can potentially be optimized.
+The primary goal of this restriction is to minimize the number of novel APIs the Director must interact with.

 ---